On characterization of Poisson integrals of Schr\"odinger operators with Morrey traces: Proof of Theorem

 From \eqref{e4.11}, we have that $ \|f_k\|_{L^{2,\lambda}(\RN)}\leq C \|u\|_{{\rm HL}^{2,\lambda}_L(\Real_+^{n+1})}$ for some constant $C>0$ independent of $k.$ Hence,

 since $\lambda\in (0, n).$ Therefore,

 and \eqref{e4.12} follows readily.
 Then we have showed that $u(x,t)=e^{-t\sqrt{L}} f(x)$.
 The proof of Theorem \ref{th4.2} is complete.

-{\bf Acknowledgments.} \ L. Song is supported by NNSF of China (Grant No. 11471338) and the Fundamental Research Funds for the Central Universities (Grant No. 14lgzd03).
-L. Yan is supported by NNSF of China (Grant No. 11371378) and Grant for Senior Scholars from the Association of Colleges and Universities of Guangdong.
+{\bf Acknowledgments.} \ L. Song is supported in part by Guangdong Natural Science Funds for Distinguished Young Scholar (No. 2016A030306040) and NNSF of China (Nos 11471338 and 11622113).
+L. Yan is supported by the NNSF of China (Nos 11371378 and ~11521101) and Guangdong Special Support Program.